w3c/wai-curricula/intro.md

 ##### Learning outcomes

-* Understanding the relationship between web accessibility, web technologies such as HTML, and web components such as browsers or assistive tools.
+* Understanding the inter-relationship between web accessibility, web technologies such as HTML, and web components such as browsers or assistive tools.
 * Knowledge of some features and barriers that are related to these web technologies and components.
 * Understanding the role of the accessibility standards for each component of web accessibility.